I recently made my first trip to Jakarta in May. The only word that came to mind when I discovered I was going was, ‘okay’.

 Cars are really the only way to get around.
 Buses are available but will take even longer to reach a destination given the traffic.
 If you want a good taxi service, choose the Bluebird Taxi Group.
 You can spot them by the blue cars, and the drivers wearing distinctive blue shirts with printed bluebirds.
 They’re by far the cheapest – very handy when you’re stuck for 40 minutes between two close points.

-A stopover visit
+Jakarta as a stopover visit

 It won’t come as any surprise that I won’t be returning to Jakarta anytime soon.
 I’d only recommend it as a stopover visit for anyone curious to see it in person.
 If you’re thinking about going, try checking out the National Museum and Jakarta Old Town (Kota Tua Jakarta).